List of Supergirl characters: Alex Danvers

 In season four, Alex struggles with her new role as director, and her organization deals with a new wave of anti-extraterrestrial bigotry within the country.
 During the crossover, "Elseworlds", Kara meets Alex's Earth-1 counterpart, who is intrigued of learning the details of her Earth-38 self's life from Kara.
 To protect Kara from Haley, Alex has J'onn wipe her memory of her knowing that her sister is Supergirl.
 Though she later regains her memory of this after seeing Supergirl being beaten up by Red Daughter.
 After Supergirl is resuscitated by the sunlight, Alex gets a call from Colonel Haley about the true purpose of the Claymore satellite.
 Alex later assists James in fighting Agent Liberty on Shelly Island where she managed to get the Harun-El serum out of James and Agent Liberty.

 In season five, Alex assists in the investigation of Leviathan.
 Following the Crisis which led to the creation of Earth-Prime, Alex is now the director of the DEO. which is now owned by LuthorCorp.
 She was surprised at that when Martian Manhunter restored her memories.
-Owing to Brainiac 5 working to help Lex Luthor when it comes to Leviathan, Alex resigns from the DEO enabling Lex to swear in Brainiac 5 as the new Director of the DEO When her father died, Alex was reluctant to attend his funeral and used the Obsidian lens to do a Supergirl fantasy that started to affect her alongside the others that indulge in it.
+Owing to Brainiac 5 working to help Lex Luthor combat Leviathan, Alex resigns from the DEO enabling Lex to swear in Brainiac 5 as the new Director of the DEO When her father died, Alex was reluctant to attend his funeral and used the Obsidian lens to do a Supergirl fantasy that started to affect her alongside the others that indulge in it.
 With help from Andrea Rojas, Kelly was able to get Alex out using a VR version of her younger self.
 Afterwards, Alex went to Midvale to attend her father's funeral.
-When it comes to fighting Rama Khan, Tezumak, and Sela, Alex started wearing a new suit provided to her by Martian Manhunter to help fight Leviathan.
+While fighting Rama Khan, Tezumak, and Sela, Alex started wearing a new suit provided to her by Martian Manhunter.

 In season six, Alex assists in the fight of Lex Luthor.
 While advised by Lena to inform Kelly about Supergirl's identity, Alex is persuaded by Martian Manhunter to take on the Sentinel alias.
-By the end of season six, Alex gets married to Kelly and they adopted a young alien orphan girl called Esme.
+By the end of season six, Alex marries Kelly and they adopted a young alien orphan girl called Esme.